Henri Amand

 Henri Alfred Alphonse Amand (17 September 1873 – 29 September 1967) was a French rugby union player who was the captain of the French rugby union team during its first official match in its history, against New Zealand in 1906 at the Parc des Princes.
-He was also a international rugby football referee, and he is known for being the rugby player who earned the number 1 international card.
+He was also an international rugby football referee, and he is known for being the rugby player who earned the number 1 international card.

 Early life and education

 Henri Amand was born in Paris on 17 September 1873, as the son of Antoine Joseph Charles Emmanuel Amand, a stockbroker's clerk, and his wife Marie Berthe Garcet, a granddaughter of the mathematician Henri Garcet, first cousin of Jules Verne.
 He was raised by his mother, who was widowed very early.

 A student at the Lycée Montaigne, Amand obtained his baccalaureate in 1890, which allowed him to pursue a career as an industrial designer, with his first job consisting of creating heating installations through numerous calculations, going on to even create his own heating company.